It’s official, remote work is here to stay.

 Your digital nomad transition will be much easier if you’re not weighed down by too many personal belongings.

 Of course, this decision is very much a personal one.
-I know not everyone wants to be a minimalist.
+Not everyone wants to be a minimalist.

 There are several ways to approach downsizing.
 Firstly, you could go the drastic route and radically downsize by selling/giving away any possessions that you won’t take with you.